 As can be seen from the previous section and the graphs below, the peak particle velocity values were below the criteria which is set for this project.
+As per client's request, the vibration monitor 3 was off-hired on 07/11/2023 and no further data was collected for this monitor.

 Table 7 summarise the noise levels recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 14 dB(A) for the Noise Affected NML and up to 07 dB(A) for highly noise affected while noise monitor at Location 1 was within the criteria set for this site.
+During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 08 dB(A) for the Noise Affected NML and up to 01 dB(A) for Highly Noise affected level set for this site.
+For Location 1 and Location 3, the NML were within the criteria set for this site.
+It should be noted that the exceedance at Location 2 are from trucks idling adjacent to the noise monitor.
 Further monitoring is recommended, and vibration and noise controls should be implemented to maintain the structural integrity of surrounding structures and avoid discomfort to surrounding residents.